 The type of inventory counting method you pick will have pros and cons based on which purpose you prioritize.
 Ultimately, both purposes have one mega purpose – to protect the viability of the company.
 Categorically the former is concerned with value while the latter is concerned with service.

-For example, your Chief Financial Officer may prefer the Pareto Method of cycle counting, which accounts for the value of goods, while your Chief Operations Officer prefers cycle counting by usage only, which prioritizes goods that move most frequently regardless of value.
+For example, your Chief Financial Officer may prefer the Pareto Method of cycle counting, which accounts for the value of goods, while your Chief Supply Chain Officer prefers cycle counting by usage only, which prioritizes goods that move most frequently regardless of value.

 Understanding this difference will help you understand why different parties advocate for different methods.
 It’ll also help you make a decision about which approach is right for your business.

-What Are The Different Types of Cycle Counting?
+What Are The Types of Warehouse Cycle Counting?

 There are three main types of cycle counting: